Register with us

 How do I register?

-There are four steps you'll need to take to register:
+There are three steps to register:

 Note: if you are a student from Singapore, please also fill out the Singapore Student Background Information Form (DOCX) and email your application to the address provided on this form.

 RMIT Connect, Building 10, Level 4

 RMIT Connect, Building 202, Level 2, Room 14

 Telling us about your situation is an important decision.
 Here are some questions students ask when deciding whether to register with us.
 You can also have a look at what we can do for you if you register with us.

 Should I tell RMIT?

 You only need to tell us about your situation if it will impact your study experience at RMIT and you need assistance from us.
 If you need our support, please let us know as soon possible.